fahimc43/fahimchowdhury43/README.md

 ## Hi👋, I'm Fahim Chowdhury

-I am an enthusiastic Javascript-based web developer.
-I enjoy learning languages and frameworks, as well as work in react.js, node.js, express.js, MongoDB.
-I always focus on learning new technology.
-I am strategic goal-oriented and always work an end goal in mind.
-I was able to work on many projects during my learning time, which helped me acquire a broader range of skills.
+I'm a passionate Web Developer, and my area of expertise is front-end web development.
+I create relevant websites and web apps to make the internet a better place.
+I have gained a solid foundation in Frontend development.
+I am strategic and goal-oriented and always work with an end goal in mind, always focusing on learning new technology.

 <h2 align="left">Skills and Experience</h2>
     <p align="left">